Sun February 22, 2015

 Michael Stairs: The Organist's Organist

-When Michael Stairs sits at an organ keyboard, the result is nothing but perfection.
+When Michael Stairs sits at the organ console, the result is nothing but perfection.
 He is indeed the organist's organist.
-Michael has been organist for The Philadelphia Orchestra since his appointment by Riccardo Muti in 1985.
-He taught at The Haverford School for 25 years and was beloved by his students.
+Stairs has been organist for The Philadelphia Orchestra since his appointment by Riccardo Muti in 1985.
+He taught at the Haverford School for 25 years and was beloved by his students.
 A graduate of Westminster Choir College, he also holds an Artist's Diploma from the Curtis Institute of Music.

-He serves as assistant organist at the Wanamaker Grand Court Organ at Macy's Center City and serves on the Executive Board of Friends of the Wanamaker Organ.
-Michael is also a member of the Philadelphia Organ Quartet, performing with Peter Richard Conte, Rudy Lucente and Colin Howland.
-A much sought-after recitalist and educational consultant, Mr. Stairs has made numerous recordings, including several on the famed Longwood Gardens organ in Kennett Square.
+He is assistant organist at the Wanamaker Grand Court Organ at Macy's Center City and serves on the Executive Board of Friends of the Wanamaker Organ.
+Stairs is also a member of the Philadelphia Organ Quartet, with Peter Richard Conte, Rudy Lucente, and Colin Howland.
+A much sought-after recitalist and educational consultant, he has made numerous recordings, including several on the famed Longwood Gardens organ in Kennett Square.
 He is also a member of the Allen Organ Artists Program.

-Mr. Stairs has a new CD - Sacred and Profane: A Collection of Concert Favorites, played on the chapel organ at Philadelphia's Girard College.
-We'll hear selections from that CD, as well as two works Michael recently performed in concert on the Wanamaker Organ.
+Michael Stairs has a new CD, Sacred and Profane: A Collection of Concert Favorites, played on the chapel organ at Philadelphia's Girard College.
+We'll hear selections from that CD, as well as two works he recently performed in concert on the Wanamaker Organ.

 Crossover, with Jill Pasternak, airs Saturday mornings at 11:30 on WRTI-FM, with an encore Friday evenings at 7 on WRTI-HD2.
-Both airings can be heard on the All-Classical web stream at wrti.org.
+Hear both on the All-Classical web stream at wrti.org.

 Gianandrea Noseda Conducts The Philadelphians